 Federal law allows the library to turn off the filters upon requests from an adult.
 However, NCRL refuses to do so.
-Our lawsuit contends that this practice violates the U.S. and Washington constitutions.
+The lawsuit contends that this practice violates the federal and state constitutions.
 The suit seeks an order directing the NCRL to provide unblocked access to the Internet when adults request it.

 Handling the case for the ACLU are cooperating attorneys Duncan Manville and Robert Hyde of the firm Rafel Manville PLLC and Staff Attorney Aaron Caplan.